Maxtermax/hermes-io-docs/docs/api/advance/mutate.md

 ```

 :::tip
-Pro tip: After the useStore is initialized the mutate method can be accessed from the store's [instance](/docs/api/useStore#store)
+Pro tip: After the useStore is initialized the mutate method can be accessed through the [store](/docs/api/advance/useStore#store)

 ```javascript
 import explorer from "@/store/explorer";